amvro23/adsorption/README.md

 # Arrhenius

 After finding the best kinetic model, the equation is applied to the data obtained at 3 to 4 different temperatures (at least) in order to create the following instance.
-In this example Bangham model was the best to describe the process of CO2 adsorption.
+In this example Bangham model is regarded as the best to describe the process of CO2 adsorption.
   ```Python
 arrh = ModifiedArrhenius()
 ```